SALT-Lab-Human-AI/project-check-point-1-NOODEIA/docs/report/FINAL_REPORT.md

 Generator Stage: The system plans pedagogical approaches for future interactions based on accumulated knowledge.
 It identifies which strategies have been effective and recommends approaches for similar future situations.

-Curator Stage: The system transforms extracted lessons into memory deltas—new entries to add, existing entries to reinforce, or outdated entries to remove.
+Curator Stage: The system transforms extracted lessons into memory deltas, which include new entries to add, existing entries to reinforce, or outdated entries to remove.
 Key operations include:

 *   Reinforcement: When a strategy succeeds, the corresponding memory entry's helpful count increases, boosting retrieval priority.